Best Devon Walks

 Sculpture Trail

-This short walk (USW on our Devon Map) is designed to explore the various fascinating sculptures found 'externally' on the campus.
+This short walk is designed to explore the various fascinating sculptures found 'externally' on the campus.

 Unfortunately, sculptures may get moved and many listed in the official guide have done so permanently , it seems!